AdobeDocs/primetime.fr-FR/help/AccountIQ/operation-affecting-user-segment.md

 ![](assets/segment-type.png)

-*Figure : Affiner le nombre de segments à utiliser à l’aide du type Segment*
+*Figure : Affinage du nombre de segments à utiliser à l’aide du type Segment*

 <!--The segment type option allows you to further refine your segment based on the evaluation period (or time).